 - Timing problems: There is a push in the book to add biological arguments – inequality creates stress which limits child development, which leads to inequality when they are adults.
-Hey I have sympathy with child development stuff for sure.
+To battle that stress, one can try playing games such as FM카지노.
+Hey, I have sympathy with child development stuff for sure.
 But timing matters here – often they will make this explanation, then talk about changes in inequality having contemporaneous impacts … the impact should be a generation down the line if that is really the cause.
 This is a careless error, and suggests the “biological science” isn’t really being applied, just thrown in for faux-authority.

 - Inequality indices: This was a complete shocker – this single line annoyed me so much I had to go take a walk to make sure I’d come back to this book without a heavy bias at being lied to (Chapter 2): “There are lots of ways of measuring income inequality and they are all so closely related to each other that it doesn’t usually make much difference which you use”.
 This is complete false – it isn’t just a misstatement it is a dangerous lie, when our “goal” is to redistribute based on the measure we use!!!
 I found Frank Cowell’s discussion in Measuring Inequality to be pretty useful on this point – and the ways that different measures didn’t meet certain criterion.